astro-fusion/astro-blogs/20_Transit/03_Mars_Transit/200301_Mars_transit_1st_House_from_natal_moon.md

 ---
-title: 'Mars transit 1st House from natal moon'
+title: Mars transit 1st House from natal moon
 description: |
   When Mars transits the 1st house from the natal Moon, it generally causes bodily afflictions, mental agony, and potential dangers such as fire accidents, snake bites, and injuries.
 The individual may also experience financial strain, disease, and conflicts with close family members.
 pubDate: '2024-09-19'